talist225/Ecommerce/README.md

 An admin has the ability to manage by creating new products, editing existing products, managing user accounts by changing user information(name and email only), change user type (to admin), delete users, and viewing all orders placed on the site.

-#### Header
+#### Header - Navigation bar
-The header section includes all the links and options necessary for users to navigate the website easily, such as search bar, login and registration, and a cart icon that displays the total number of products currently in the user's cart, making it easy for them to keep track of their selections throughout their shopping experience.
+The header section includes all the links and options necessary for users to navigate the website easily, such as search bar, login and registration, contact and a cart icon that displays the total number of products currently in the user's cart, making it easy for them to keep track of their selections throughout their shopping experience.

 #### Add new product
 Using the admin panel, an admin can create a new product by providing details such as the product name, image, price, brand, available stock, category, and description, ensuring that customers have all the necessary information before making a purchase.